 - via the header of the card modal

 This groups are used in some analytics charts of the Reporting tool.

-The attributes Assignees let you assign members of the project to the card.
+The fields Assignees let you assign members of the project to the card.
 This also subscribe this member to the card.
 He is notified of any change on the card.

-You can add more member attributes to specify different assignments (Like Reviewer, Testeur, Writer, Developer, Designer….).
+You can add more member fields to specify different assignments (Like Reviewer, Testeur, Writer, Developer, Designer….).

-There is a lot more types of attribute available for your card.
+There is a lot more types of field available for your card.
 You can have a list of them in the customize card guide.

 Add relation between cards

-Card relationship attribute let you bind cards between each other.
+Card relationship field let you bind cards between each other.
 You will find more on this in the guide “Organize your projects”.